 - Serve with the dippers of your choice and eat immediately.

-PRO TIP: If you are serving this at a party or want it to stay melty longer, place the queso in a slow cooker on the “keep warm” or low setting.
+PRO TIP: If you are serving it at a party or want it to stay melty longer, place the queso in a slow cooker on the “keep warm” or low setting.
+As this dip comes to room temperature it thickens and will become solidified.

 Dippers to Serve With Smoked Queso Dip

-The obvious option is tortilla chips because “duh,” chips and dip.
+The obvious option is tortilla chips because “duh,” chips and queso.
 But here are some more ideas for you to try out:

 - fresh vegetables